 Step 1: Fill up the online form49A hosted on the NSDL or UTIITSL website.
 Review and edit any information that has been filled incorrectly.

 Step 2: Once the details are submitted, the website will redirect you to a payment gateway for payment of processing fee.
-The fee currently for new PAN applications is Rs.107 which is inclusive of service tax of 14.5%.
+The fee currently for new PAN applications is Rs.110 (Application fees Rs.93 + 18% Goods and Service Tax).
 This fee can be paid online either via debit card or credit card or by means of internet banking.
 For offline payment of fee, cheque or demand draft can be used.
-Also, for applications that have a foreign address, the fee that is required to be paid is Rs.962.
+Also, for applications that have a foreign address, the fee that is required to be paid is Rs.1020.

 Step 3: Once the money is paid, an acknowledgement number is generated for the user to keep for reference.
 The status of your PAN request can then be tracked via this reference number.
 The acknowledgement receipt carries this reference number.